Importance profiles. Visualization of atomic basis set requirements: Method

 The completeness profile of \ref{eq:cpl} can be straightforwardly applied to calculations with real-space basis sets with \cref{eq:RI-basis,eq:cpl} as a way to visualize the flexibility of the real-space basis set.
 A flexible real-space basis set is able to represent AO basis functions for a wide range of exponents $\alpha$, which is demonstrated by $Y(\alpha)\approx1$.

 Alternative metrics can also be fashioned.
 A projection of the test function onto the occupied orbitals computed at the CBS limit in the real-space basis yields

 where the sum runs over the occupied orbitals $i$.
-As the metric in \ref{eq:importance-profile} measures the weight of the test function $\alpha$ in the electronic structure, we will call $I(\alpha)$ the \emph{importance profile}.
-Like the completeness profile, the importance profile satisfies $0\leq I(\alpha)\leq1$.
+As the metric in \ref{eq:base-importance-profile} measures the weight of the test function $\alpha$ in the electronic structure, we will call $I_{0}(\alpha)$ the \emph{free-atom importance profile}.
+Like the completeness profile, this importance profile satisfies $0\leq I_{0}(\alpha)\leq1$.

 The importance profile has an important connection to the maximal overlap method.
 Inserting the resolution of the identity in the AO basis, \ref{eq:RI-basis}, into the occupied-space projection

 we obtain the occupied-orbital AO projection